DavidWittman/grafana/docs/sources/administration/image_rendering.md

 Alert notifications can include images, but rendering many images at the same time can overload the server where the renderer is running.
 For instructions of how to configure this, see [concurrent_render_limit]({{< relref "../installation/configuration/#concurrent_render_limit" >}}).

+In order to receive images in your alert notifications, you must configure an external image storage provider.
+Refer to the [external image storage]({{< relref "../installation/configuration/#external-image-storage" >}}) documentation for more information.

 ## Install Grafana Image Renderer plugin

 The [Grafana image renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer) is a plugin that runs on the backend and handles rendering panels and dashboards as PNG images using headless Chrome.